-- 2.1 The detailed form of capital and revenue estimates shall be determined by the Deputy Chief Executive in a manner consistent with the general directions of Cabinet for further consideration by full Council. - 2.2 Estimates of income and expenditure on revenue and capital accounts shall jointly be prepared by Chief Officers and the Deputy Chief Executive. - 2.3 Upon the approval by the Council of the revenue budget and programme of capital expenditure, the Chief Officer concerned shall be authorised to take steps to ensure that the budget and the programme, as amended from time to time, are implemented, with the exception of asterisked items, which require the prior approval of Cabinet, and provided that the expenditure on both capital and revenue account does not exceed the approved estimate. - 2.4 Any proposal to Cabinet which would involve the incurring of expenditure shall be accompanied by a report of the Chief Officer concerned, indicating the sufficiency or otherwise of the relevant financial provision in the budget and/or capital programme. - 2.5 A medium term financial strategy, providing a forward assessment of the commitments of the Council, shall be produced as deemed necessary by the Deputy Chief Executive. - 2.6 Where it appears that the amount of any head of estimate of approved expenditure may be exceeded or the amount of any head of approved income may not be reached, it shall be the duty of the Chief Officer concerned, after consultation with the Deputy Chief Executive, to inform Cabinet unless the additional cost can be contained within overall expenditure totals and met by approved virement within the limits specified below. - 2.7 Variation of Estimates Revenue Expenditure Virement. - 2.7.1 The object should be to avoid the transfer of estimates and this is best achieved by sound and detailed estimating together with the accurate coding of expenditure during the year in accordance with the provisions made.
-Where it is desired to transfer funds between expenditure budgets, the following procedure shall be adopted and the Deputy Chief Executive consulted in every case, to effect the necessary amendments to the approved budgets: - (i) Between detail budget codes within a particular cost centre authorised by the relevant Head of Service and actioned by Finance Services. - (ii) Between cost centres within a particular department/service area up to a cumulative limit of £25,000 within each financial year.
-Over this, prior Portfolio Holder approval is required for amounts up to £50,000 and for amounts above this limit the approval of Cabinet is required authorised by the relevant Head of Service and actioned by Finance Services. - (iii) Between corporate priority areas is subject to the appropriate authorisation of the Deputy Chief Executive, Chief Executive and the approval of Cabinet. - 2.7.2 No virement shall be undertaken with the purpose of utilising additional income for expenditure purposes without the express consent of the Deputy Chief Executive.
-No
+- 2.1 The detailed form of capital and revenue estimates shall be determined by the Deputy Chief Executive in a manner consistent with the general directions of Cabinet for further consideration by full Council. - 2.2 Estimates of income and expenditure on revenue and capital accounts shall jointly be prepared by Chief Officers and the Deputy Chief Executive. - 2.3 Upon the approval by the Council of the revenue budget and programme of capital expenditure, the Chief Officer concerned shall be authorised to take steps to ensure that the budget and the programme, as amended from time to time, are implemented (with the exception of asterisked items, which require the prior approval of Cabinet), and provided that the expenditure on both capital and revenue accounts does not exceed the approved estimate. - 2.4 Any proposal to Cabinet which would involve the incurring of expenditure shall be accompanied by a report of the Chief Officer concerned, indicating the sufficiency or otherwise of the relevant financial provision in the budget and/or the capital programme. - 2.5 A medium term financial strategy, providing a forward assessment of the commitments of the Council, shall be produced as deemed necessary by the Deputy Chief Executive. - 2.6 Where it appears that the amount of any estimate of approved expenditure may be exceeded or the amount of any approved income may not be reached, it shall be the duty of the Chief Officer concerned, after consultation with the Deputy Chief Executive, to inform Cabinet unless the additional cost can be contained within overall expenditure totals and met by approved virement within the limits specified below.